Foreign stocks aren't as foreign as you think

 Click image to enlarge

 Data as of June 2019.
-Source: MSCI Country and regional Indexes, Bloomberg Barclays country and regional indexes.
+Source: MSCI Country and regional Indexes, Bloomberg country and regional indexes.
 Russell Investments calculations.
 Index returns represent past performance, are not a guarantee of future performance, and are not indicative of any specific investment.
 See disclosures for ratio definitions.